picandocodigo/List-Categories/readme.txt

 Usage:

-`[categories id=1]`
+`[categories orderby=count]`

-Will display a link to the category with Id 1.
-The link text will be the category's name.
+Will display links to all the categories and order them by number of posts in each category.

 ==Installation==